State and Local Government Workforce: 2015 Trends

-- 73 percent of respondents reported hiring employees in the past year.
+- 73 percent of state and local governments reported hiring employees in the past year.

 - 54 percent reported hiring more than they did in 2012.

-- 42 percent reported hiring contract or temporary workers.
+- 42 percent hired contract or temporary employees.

 - 53 percent reported their government made changes to health benefits for both active and retired employees.